Architecture

 • Health monitoring -- Failure detection with circuit breaker

-• GC -- Automatic shutdown of idle providers
+• GC -- Automatic shutdown of idle MCP servers

 • CQRS -- Command/Query separation with domain events